Second Battle of Torreón: Torreón approach

 After an old Maderista, Felipe Ángeles, who was an excellent artillery gunner and was highly regarded by Villa, joined the division in mid-March, on March 16 the division set out for Torreón.
 The army of thousands of people traveled in countless train cars and horses, and more and more people joined them on the way.
 Horses were also transported inside the carriages, and people were crowded on the roofs, but there were also makeshift kitchens on top of the wagons.
 They also loaded 29 cannons and 1,700 grenades on the trains.
 There was a reconnaissance train in front, followed by a train with materials and equipment for rail repairs, then horse-drawn carriages, food wagons, then 40 white-painted hospital wagons, then cannon carriers, and finally passenger cars assigned to infantry and officers.

-cut to the north by cutting channels to prevent news of his departure in Ciudad Juarez and the United States, so to the surprise of the government forces stationed in Torreón, who expected the revolutionaries to remain in Chihuahua for another week or two.
+Villa cut to the north by cutting channels to prevent news of his departure in Ciudad Juarez and the United States, so to the surprise of the government forces stationed in Torreón, who expected the revolutionaries to remain in Chihuahua for another week or two.

 They arrived at the Santa Rosalía de Camargo station at 3 a.m. on March 17, where the wedding of one of the Villista leaders, Rosalío Hernández, was held in the city that day, accompanied by a dance party.
 The next morning, with the brigade of Hernández Leales de Camargo, they set off, arriving in Jiménez at noon.
 They reached Escalón station at 5 p.m., and a day later, Yermo was destroyed in previous battles.
 Because the entire countryside was a dry wilderness with no access to water, Villa ordered 12 tankers from Chihuahua for his troops.
 They arrived at Conejos station at 4 p.m. on March 19.

 In addition to the many helpers, medical personnel, and artillery, the brigades numbered more than 8,000.
 Maclovio Herrera led the 1,300-strong Juárez brigade, Eugenio Aguirre Benavides and Raúl Madero in the 1,500-strong Zaragoza team, Toribio Ortega and González Ortega led 1,200 and Trinidad Rodríguez Cuauhtémoc 400.
 Máximo García commanded the 400-strong Madero Brigade, Rosalío Hernández Leales de Camargo's team consisted of 600, 1,500 of José Rodríguez's Villa Brigade and 400 or 550 of Miguel González's Guadalupe Victoria Brigade.
 To this must be added the detachment of about 500 in Durango, as well as Villa's personal escort and staff, some 300 people.